gramineproject/gsc/Documentation/index.rst

    tool to generate SIGSTRUCT files for SGX enclave initialization.
 This tool also generates an SGX-specific manifest file.
 The required signing key is provided by the user via the :command:`gsc sign-image` command and copied into this Docker build stage.
+The users can also supply their own Dockerfile templates using `--template` option of this command to sign (e.g. with HSM).
    The generated image is called ``gsc-<image-name>`` and includes all necessary files to start an Intel SGX enclave.

 In the future we plan to provide prebuilt Gramine images for popular cloud-provider offerings.